bucs110fall2024/final-project-kyle-s-team/README.md

 Credit:

 All artwork and animations (CC0) - https://rgsdev.itch.io/free-cc0-modular-animated-vector-characters-2d
+Tileset (CC0)- https://monsteretro.itch.io/willibabs-free-leftovers (Used the software Tiled in order to create the map, using a tutorial to see how to implement it with Python using pytmx)
 Sound effects - Made by me with the software LabChirp Music - Made by me with the software Famistudio